Briggsc28/briggsc28.github.io/_posts/2015-05-18-Gulp-101-CSS-all-the-LESS.md

 ## Example: Using Gulp

-Let's create a simple task that will recurse through our content directory (eg. /content) and compile all the .LESS to .CSS
+Let's create a simple task that will recurse through our content directory (eg. /content) and compile all the .less to .css

 ### 1. Add the package (package.json)